john801205/mb-grpc/README.md

 This repository is a mountebank plugin for the gRPC protocol.

-## Description
+## Features

-1. Support both unary and streaming calls
+1. Support both unary and streaming RPCs
 2. Support gRPC metadata including header and trailer
 3. Support gRPC status including code, message and details
 4. Support mountebank proxy mode